How Dropping Credits Affects Your Financial Aid

 - Your financial aid award(s) may be adjusted if your award(s) requires half-time enrollment and your credits drop below half-time

-- And you are a Federal Pell Grant recipient, the grant will be adjusted; for example, if you drop from 12 to 9 credits, your grant will be prorated
+- And you are a Federal Pell Grant recipient, the grant may be adjusted; for example, if you drop from 12 to 9 credits, your grant may be prorated

 - And you are a Pennsylvania State Grant recipient, your grant may be reduced if you drop from full-time to half-time enrollment, or from half-time to less than half-time